pe-st/apidocs/README.md

 - https://raw.githubusercontent.com/pe-st/apidocs/master/openapi-lombok/doc/openapi.yaml

+Tradeoffs:

-Tradeoff: using the JsonXxxTypedef is a bit more cumbersome than just a String or Number property
+- using subclasses of `JsonXxxTypedef` is a bit more cumbersome than just a String or Number property
+- no way to have the same information in Javadoc and in OpenAPI without duplication and double maintenance

 ## JSON Schema